DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying?

-The anomaly graph shows the value collected along with a baseline calculated by historical data.
+The anomaly graph shows the value collected along with baseline range calculated by historical data.
 If the the collected value is outside the baseline, the graphline changes colors.

 ## Monitoring Data

-Since you've already caught your test metric going above 800 once, you donâ€™t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
-So letâ€™s make life easier by creating a monitor.

-Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it's above the following values over the past 5 minutes:
+**Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it's above the following values over the past 5 minutes:**

 * Warning threshold of 500
 * Alerting threshold of 800